awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 You *can* take manual snapshots of warm indices, but we don't recommend it\.
 The automated `cs-ultrawarm` repository already contains a snapshot for each warm index, taken during the migration, at no additional charge\.

-By default, OpenSearch Service does not include warm indices in manual snapshots\.
+By default, OpenSearch Service does not include warm indexes in manual snapshots\.
 For example, the following call only includes hot indices:

 ```
 PUT _snapshot/my-repository/my-snapshot